divyanshf/campus-system/readme.md

 ## Guideline
 - Download and open the project in android studio.
-- Create a new firebase project.
+- Create a new firebase project for android application.
-- Connect the firebase project and the android project.
+- Download the google-services.json file when creating the firebase project.
+- Place it in './app/'.
 - Build and run the app.

 ## APK